 top of page

-Every trip is different.
-Some are more successful, some less so.
-Some we look forward to for months and expectations are not met or things just go wrong.
-Some are without expectations and we remember them for years.
-I have been going to Rocklands since 2011 and I have experienced the whole range of these trip shades there.
-From sitting for a month with a book under the rocks with a swollen finger to the one that was this year.
+Every trip is different!
+Some are more successful, while others may not meet our expectations.
+I’ve been going to Rocklands since 2011, and I’ve experienced the full spectrum of trip outcomes.
+From sitting for a month with a book under the rocks with a swollen finger to this year’s incredible adventure, each visit has been unique.

 Blooming Rocklands